abelson-lab/scATOMIC/README.md

 4. We have added a low resolution mode to output broader subtypes of non malignant cells.

+5. We have switched to using a fork of the cutoff package called cutoff.scATOMIC to avoid conflicting package names with the CRAN cutoff package.

 ## Tutorial for scATOMIC

 ### Applications